At A Glance

 - Complete more than 200 internship hours designed to provide experiential work and practical education.

-When enrolling in a bachelor’s program in Criminal Justice at Lackawanna or any institute of higher education, students can expect to take courses such as:
+When enrolling in a bachelor’s program in criminal justice at Lackawanna, students can expect to take courses such as:

 - Introduction to criminal justice